 GØFEA-C (144MHz GMSK hotspot)

 Click on the logos below to see when I was last transmitting on the DMR networks and via which repeater, hotspot or node.

 GØFEA (CC7 2352850)

-GB7PP is one of two D-Star digital UHF repeater in the County of Suffolk.
+GB7PP started life as one of two D-Star digital UHF repeater in the County of Suffolk.
 Originally set up in January 2015 by Peter Pryke (G8HUE) with assistance from Richard Vickerstaff (M1ADT) on the software side of the repeater.
 GB7PP operated in Ipswich with coverage to the town.

 In early July 2016 Peter discussed transfering the repeater ownership to me along with relocating the repeater.

 On the 22nd July 2016 Ofcom issued me with the NoV transfering repeater keeper status to me.
 On the 9th November 2016 the NoV which enabled the move of GB7PP to Mendlesham, Mid-Suffolk in an attempt to increase it coverage across the County, was granted.